zeph1e/ascope-ext/README.md

 ## TODOs

- - Fix searched item priting in file search.
+ - Fix found item printing in file search.
 It doesn't looks good.
  - Search history: multiple result buffers and the way to iterate.
  - more...